dieterich-lab/LLM_Relations/llm_extractions/README.md

 ## LLM_Extractions

-This is the code to that was used to extract the desired structured information from the LLMs.
+This is the code that was used to extract the desired structured information from the LLMs.

 The folder structure is the following, import files being highlighted: